 Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) allow pre-tax dollars to be set aside for medical, vision, and dental expenses, thus reducing your overall taxable income.
 Each has its own benefits.

-• It grows tax-free (you can invest your contributions and earn interest)
+It grows tax-free (you can invest your contributions and earn interest)

-• Can be used tax-free for eligible expenses (
+Can be used tax-free for eligible expenses (

 Another great thing about an HSA is that you can keep it forever.
 Funds roll over and never expire.
 On the other hand, an FSA is a “use or lose it” type of account.
 However, an FSA is still a good option because it is funded before tax and comes out tax-free.
 FSA are employer-sponsored so there is often less involved with enrolling and setting up the plan.
 As such self-employed filers are ineligible to open able to open an FSA.

-Regardless of which plan you have, both HSAs and FSAs are good options to help cut and reduce your taxable income.
+Both HSAs and FSAs are good options to help cut and reduce your taxable income.

 CONTRIBUTE TO A PRE-TAX RETIREMENT ACCOUNT TO CUT TAXES NOW